Powens Documentation

 Response signature

-The API can generate JWS tokens instead of JSON responses.
+The API can generate tokens instead of JSON responses.

 This may be useful if you or one of your clients needs to assert